-When it comes to brewing pressure, it is a well known fact that the Gaggia Classic Pro is set to 15 bars of pressure rather than the desired 9 bars.
+When it comes to brewing pressure, it is a well-known fact that the Gaggia Classic Pro is set to 15 bars of pressure rather than the desired 9 bars.
 This is to cater to those using pre-ground coffee, which produces a better shot at a slightly higher pressure.
-However if you are wanting to use freshly ground coffee the high pressure can make it difficult to achieve an even extraction- not to worry though there is an easy fix.
+However, if you want to use freshly ground coffee, the high pressure can make it challenging to achieve an even extraction- not to worry though there is an easy fix.
 You can buy an OPV mod which is basically a selection of springs at either 9, 6.5 or 5 bars of pressure which are easily installed to achieve the best extraction pressure.
 Be aware that playing around with this will void your warranty though.

 The next thing to consider is temperature control.
 The Gaggia Classic Pro has a small boiler (120ml) which allows it to heat up quickly.
-However when it comes to temperature control it does struggle to maintain a stable brewing temperature.
-If you are an espresso connoisseur it may require you do a bit of temperature surfing- basically when the machine gets hot, you need to pull out the very hot water by dumping it in the drip tray and pull the shot as the machine reheats and the water is at a better temperature.
-If you are a coffee geek you may want to invest in a PID kit (auber kit) which allows you to tightly control the brewing temperature but these are quite expensive.
+However, when it comes to temperature control, it does struggle to maintain a stable brewing temperature.
+If you are an espresso connoisseur, it may require you to do a bit of temperature surfing- basically, when the machine gets hot, you need to pull out the very hot water by dumping it in the drip tray and pull the shot as the machine reheats and the water is at a better temperature.
+If you are a coffee geek, you may want to invest in a PID kit (auber kit) which allows you to tightly control the brewing temperature, but these are pretty expensive.

-We mentioned above that the steam wand was one of the key updates with the Gaggia Classic Pro.
-And while the new commercial wand is a huge improvement from the panarello wand, the steaming power is not exceptional.
-It takes a while to get the milk to the right temperature and while it is ok at stretching the milk, it struggles with forming a vortex to texture the milk.
+We mentioned above that the steam wand was one of the critical updates with the Gaggia Classic Pro.
+And while the new commercial wand is a massive improvement from the Panarello wand, the steaming power is not exceptional.
+It takes a while to get the milk to the right temperature, and while it is ok at stretching the milk, it struggles with forming a vortex to texture the milk.
 Some users have also complained about the lack of flexibility in the wand mechanics when positioning the jug.
-All that being said the wand is adequate and allows better control over frothing than the panarello did.
+All that being said, the wand is adequate and allows better control over frothing than the Panarello did.

 Ease of Use

-The Gaggia Classic Pro has a well thought out design.
-It is very simple and straightforward to use.
-The machine has three rocker switches to control the Power, Brewing and Steaming.
-A light indicates when the machine has warmed up and then you simply switch the Brewing switch to pull a shot or the Steaming switch and turn the dial to steam your milk.
+The Gaggia Classic Pro has a well-thought-out design and is effortless to use.
+The machine has three rocker switches to control the Power, Brewing, and Steaming.
+A light indicates when the machine has warmed up, and then you simply switch the Brewing switch to pull a shot or the Steaming switch and turn the dial to steam your milk.
 The Pro version also has a new pump which makes it quieter when in use than the original version.
 The water tank can be accessed from the front of the machine and is easy to fill.

 Maintenance and Cleaning

 Unlike some other models, the Gaggia doesn’t have a clean me button to indicate when it’s due for a clean.
-However, cleaning it regularly is fairly straightforward.
+However, cleaning it is relatively straightforward.
 You can easily remove the drip tray to drain it and clean it.
 The Solenoid valve also makes it easy to remove the puck and clean the portafilter without creating a mess.
-When it comes to long term maintenance, the descaling is a bit more difficult.
-The process is time consuming and cumbersome involving the disassembly of some parts.
-However as this doesn’t have to be done all that regularly it’s not a deal breaker.
+When it comes to long-term maintenance, the descaling is a bit more complicated.
+The process is time-consuming and cumbersome, involving the disassembly of some parts.
+However, as this doesn’t have to be done all that regularly, it’s not a deal-breaker.